zceesur/ELEC0136-final-assignment/README.md

 This project predicts the S&P 500 closing price using historical stock data, including features from AAPL and MSFT.
 It demonstrates a full machine learning pipeline from data acquisition and storage to model training and evaluation with the use of Python and scikit-learn.

 At the end, an 8-page report was written in LATEX to summarise the methods and results of the project.
-The report has been given a privisional score of 73/100.
+The report has been given a provisional score of 73/100.